gordicaleksa/Open-NLLB/DATA_LOADING_EXPLAINED.md

 But if we change the temperature from 1 to something above/below it - it also computes the "virtual size" of the dataset now that we’ve potentially upsampled (or downsampled) some of the lang-direction subsets.

+*Note on virtual size: as an example if we have 2 lang directions one with 1M and one with 0.5M sentences and temperature > 1 then the virtual size is basically 1M + 0.5M*c, where c is a coefficient larger than 1.
+Thus we end up with a virtual size that's bigger than 1.5M sentences (we will effectively duplicate certain sentences from that smaller subset).*

 It finally pre-computes all of the indices for this particular epoch for the virtual dataset and creates a random permutation of those indices.

 ## Step 6